gap-packages/RepnDecomp/README.md

 from the source files and comments in the `lib/` directory of this repo, so you can also look there for the same information.

-There are also some examples in the `examples` directory.
+There are also some examples in the `examples` directory, but the most complete set of examples are in the `tst` directory - the unit tests themselves.

 ## Paper